 Your office phone rings.
-It’s a newspaper reporter who wants to interview you tomorrow morning about one of your clients.
+It’s a news reporter who wants to interview you tomorrow morning about one of your clients.
 Your thoughts shift from your client’s project to the reporter, who commands, and in this case deserves, your attention.

-Many people assume that being interviewed is as simple as waiting for a reporter to ask questions.
+Many people assume that being interviewed is as simple as waiting for a news reporter to ask questions.
 However, if you are not fully prepared, both in terms of the content of your presentation and the process – what to expect during the interview – being interviewed can be a frightening experience.
 Conversely, if you know your material and feel confident about your ability, an interview can be rewarding for both of you.

 Preparing for the interview

-- First, it is important to understand that reporters are usually on deadline.
+- First, it is important to understand that news reporters are usually on deadline.
 Call back right away.
 Your window of opportunity may close fast.
-Ask the reporter what kind of deadline he or she is facing.
+Ask the news reporter what kind of deadline he or she is facing.
 You should immediately ask the reporter the subject of the interview and some sample questions.
 You must assume you are always on the record.
 It is also best to refrain from going off the record.

 - Don’t get caught off-guard by the news media.
-If a reporter shows up at your office or contacts you at a time when you are unprepared, reschedule the interview for a time when you feel comfortable.
+If a news reporter shows up at your office or contacts you at a time when you are unprepared, reschedule the interview for a time when you feel comfortable.

 - Be prepared for all questions.
 Short answers are much better than long-winded ones.
-Decide ahead of time two or three main points to discuss with the reporter.
+Decide ahead of time two or three main points to discuss with the news reporter.
 Assemble the facts to support your points.

 During the interview